directus-labs/guest-authoring/Developing-an-Interactive-Educational-Platform-with-Directus.md

 ![](https://lh7-us.googleusercontent.com/3RWuxpL3dlE8OO3y9iKCt1yJOGOTt9_XA3rILELxhjMhI3IZn50A1wCXZXBcNnEiL6pPnuLANlFz61Yn3gzzR0VGuHiZFGNVcoOTJ7BdaNIbTDpqdno2hUAF65gFTcb0YIy228LRj5lEnGQli1MwrUk)

-Lastly, we will create the question collection and for the field, we will be using the WYSIWYG option.
+Lastly, we will create the question collection and for the field, we will be using the WYSIWYG interface.

 ### Instructor Collection,